Oh, spit! OMG! The sky is falling!

 Greed is good

 See the opening lines of this column up above?
 A lot of investors are saying things like that right now.
 Even the pros are panicking.
 The hedge-fund types?
-They're worrying about making their quarterly numbers, and they're selling out of positions to stop the bleeding.
+They're worrying about making their quarterly numbers, and they're selling out of positions they love, in a frantic attempt to staunch the bleeding.

-Meanwhile, you should consult your stock "wish list" -- you've drawn one up, right? -- and see whether today's panic selling has pushed any of your favorite stocks down below your hoped-for buy-in price.
+Meanwhile, you should consult your stock "wish list" -- you've drawn one up, right? -- and see whether this week's panic selling has pushed any of your favorite stocks down below your hoped-for buy-in price.
 Today just might be your lucky day.

-In short, while the so-called Wise Men of Wall Street are busy selling their favorite stocks, you should be marshalling your pennies, updating your buy list, and deciding how far GE
+In short, while the so-called Wise Men on Wall Street are busy selling their favorite stocks, you should be marshalling your pennies, updating your buy list, and deciding how far Apple

 Further fearless Foolishness: